 Bookkeeper jobs encompass a wide range of roles, from entry-level positions to full-charge general ledger or financial statement bookkeepers with managerial responsibilities.
-Salaries for bookkeepers vary by experience level, local market and company size.
+Bookkeeping salary levels vary by experience level, local market and company size.

 How much can you expect to make as a bookkeeper?
 According to the Salary Guide, the 2019 midpoint salary for full-charge bookkeepers (those at the highest level who prepare financial statements) is expected to be $43,250.
 The general bookkeeper salary midpoint is slightly lower: $38,500.

 At the midpoint, candidates have average experience with the necessary skills to meet the job requirements, and the role may be in an industry where competition for talent is moderate.
-The salaries listed in the Salary Guide reflect starting pay only and are based on actual placements throughout the United States.
+The bookkeeping salary levels listed in the Salary Guide reflect starting pay only and are based on actual placements throughout the United States.
 Bonuses and benefits are not taken into account.